Ayahuasca Experiences: What It’s Really Like to Drink Yagé in Colombia

 What Is an Ayahuasca Experience Really Like?

 Words can only point toward the territory of ayahuasca.
 Some describe vivid visions, others a profound silence, and many a mixture of both.
-One participant wrote:
+Experiences vary widely, but certain themes appear again and again.

 “After seven ceremonies with Camino al Sol, I have found that they consistently share ancestral knowledge of the elders and plant medicines with respect.
 You can be sure that you will be well cared and guided throughout the experience” (Elizabethi, 2018).